mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 ships and uses the information as part of its intelligence gathering operations.
 Scout/Courier (type S): Using a 100-ton hull, the scout/courier is intended for exploration, survey, and courier duties, with many in service throughout known space.
-It mounts jump drive-A, maneuver drive-A, and power plant-A, giving per- formance of jump-2 and 2-G acceleration.
+It mounts jump drive-A, maneuver drive-A, and power plant-A, giving per-formance of jump-2 and 2-G acceleration.
 A 40-ton fuel tank supports the power plant and provides sufficient fuel for one jump-2.
-Adjacent to the bridge is mount- ed a computer Model/1bis.
+Adjacent to the bridge is mount-ed a computer Model/1bis.
 There are four staterooms and no low berths.
 One double turret is installed on the ship's hardpoint, and fire control equipment is present, but no weaponry is installed.
 One air/raft is carried in a specially fitted hangar within the ship.
 Cargo capacity amounts to three tons.
-The hull is stream- lined.
+The hull is stream-lined.

 This scout/courier requires a crew of one, assuming the duties of pilot and engineer.
 The ship cost MCr29.43 new and took 10 months to build.
 It is now 23